 Separation Agreement vs Divorce Decree

 The divorce decree finalizes the dissolution of the parties’ marriage in the eyes of the law.
-It will include the marital settlement agreement, which sets forth the division of property and the parties’ responsibilities going forward.
+It will include their own marital settlement agreement, which sets forth the division of marital property and the parties’ responsibilities going forward.
 These responsibilities may include paying child support or spousal support, paying certain bills or debts, dividing assets and maintaining life insurance.

 In short, the separation agreement (which can be the same as a marital settlement agreement) can resolve issues arising from the dissolution of the marriage.
 If the parties agree and the terms of the separation agreement work well for the family, it then becomes part of the divorce decree finalizing the dissolution of the marriage.